Pat Garofalo

-Patrick "Pat" Garofalo (born September 23, 1971) is an American politician and member of the Minnesota House of Representatives.
-A member of the Republican Party of Minnesota, he represents District 58B, which includes portions of Dakota and Goodhue counties in the southeastern Twin Cities metropolitan area.
+Patrick "Pat" Garofalo (born September 23, 1971) is an American politician and former member of the Minnesota House of Representatives.
+A member of the Republican Party of Minnesota, he represented District 58B, which includes portions of Dakota and Goodhue counties in the southeastern Twin Cities metropolitan area.

 Education

 Born in 1971 in Saint Paul, Minnesota, Garofalo graduated from Rosemount High School in Rosemount in 1989, then went on to Minnesota State University, Mankato in Mankato, earning his B.S. in law enforcement in 1994.

 Minnesota House of Representatives

-Garofalo was first elected in 2004 and has been reelected every two years since.
+Garofalo was first elected in 2004 and was reelected every two years thereafter.
 In February 2008, he was named assistant minority whip for the Republican caucus.
 Garofalo served one term as chair of the Education Finance Committee in 2011–12, and chaired the Job Growth & Energy Affordability Committee from 2015 to 2018.
-He is now the minority lead of the Ways and Means Committee.
+He served as the minority lead of the Ways and Means Committee.

 In March 2015, Garofalo posted on Twitter that if a majority of National Basketball Association teams were to fold, "nobody would notice a difference [with the] possible exception of increase in streetcrime[sic]."
 He said he was making an observation about crime among professional athletes, not a racist comment.
 He later apologized.

 In 2015, after U.S. Representative John Kline announced he was not running for reelection, attention turned to Garofalo as a possible contender for the seat.
-After a recruiting visit to Washington, D.C. with House leadership, Garofalo told local media, "I would rather stick a fork in my eye than run for Congress".
+After a recruiting visit to Washington, D.C., with House leadership, Garofalo told local media, "I would rather stick a fork in my eye than run for Congress".

 In 2021, Garofalo called the U.S. Capitol attack by Donald Trump supporters "ridiculous" and "banana republic shit".

+In January 2024, Garofalo announced that he would not seek reelection after his term finished.
+In a letter to Governor Tim Walz dated July 9, 2024, he gave notice of his intent to resign.
+Garofalo stepped down effective July 14 at 11:59 PM.